muellerzr/fastai-Experiments-and-tips/README.md

 ### Test Set Generation
   * A walkthrough on how to generate labeled test-sets in the fastai library and integrate them into a Learner

+### MixUp Tabular
+  * An attempt at using MixUp for tabular problems.
+Did not improve accuracy